 If you’re after a fair-weather boot that stacks up pretty well when the weather turns wet this is the option for you.

-This is currently my favourite all-round boot, but the Merrell Accentor (which we reviewed) is a very close second.
+This is currently my favourite all-around boot, but the Merrell Accentor (which we reviewed) is a very close second.
 I’m a fickle hiker and no doubt, at some point I’ll switch my allegiance.